flatironinstitute/mountainlab-js/docs/processing_scripts.md

 }
 ```

 Just as with individual MountainLab processors, this spec defines the inputs, outputs, and parameters corresponding to command line calls (mls-run).
-In this case, we require no input files (we are synthesizing data from script).
+In this case, we require no input files (we are synthesizing data from scratch).
 There are four optional output files -- the synthesized timeseries, the true firings file, the true waveforms, and the electrode geometry file.
 Finally, there are several parameters for controlling the synthesis operation.

 Next, we have the main function: